urban-wombat/flattables/README.md

 * `FlatTables` generates Go code to test that data has been written to FlatBuffers correctly.

-* The read step is VERY FAST.
+* The read step is **very fast**.
 There is no additional code between you and the auto-generated FlatBuffers code.
   (Note: the read step at this stage is read-only.
 This may get better with the implementation of mutable tables)

 * You write only your own code to call these auto-generated methods, and denormalise the data from tables to